legluondunet/MyLittleLutrisScripts/Harry Potter and the Chamber of Secrets/README.md

 ### Description:
 Play "Harry Potter and the Chamber of Secrets" CD edition on Linux!
 ### Technical notes:
+- You will need CD only one time during install
 - Using "DxWrapper" and "HP2 Wine fix" for better graphic performance and stability
-- You will need CD only one time during install
+- Resolution 1024x768, ratio 4:3, no mods, just the game in his vanilla flavour
 - This game does not natively support controller.
 I wrote Antimicrox profiles, you can download them here: https://github.com/legluondunet/MyLittleLutrisScripts/tree/master/Harry%20Potter%20and%20the%20Chamber%20of%20Secrets/gamepad%20profiles
 ### Credits: